faster-cpython/ideas/3.13/redundancy_eliminator.md

 shall be an interpretation over Python symbolic information state, represented by `_Py_UOpsSymType *`.

+The abstract interepeter has the equivalent constructs of the CPython interpreter to represent state.
+It has symbolic local and symbolic frames, This allows it to emulate CPython runtime state accurately.

+Executing "steps" in the abstract interpreter is thus the same as doing the same in CPython -- by interpreting bytecode instructions.
+The abstract interpreter thus executes a bytecode, update its symbolic state, and repeats until it reaches a terminator (the end of the trace).

 ### Lattice

+**Note: if you are uninterested in the theory behind data-flow analysis,\
+please skip this section.**

 The states of information in such an abstract interpretation can be represented by a [lattice](https://en.wikipedia.org/wiki/Lattice_(order))